anirudhashastri/AIHCI-API/README.md

 This project highlighted the flexibility of generative AI APIs in creating dynamic, conversational outputs.
 It reinforced the importance of secure environment variable handling and API key management for application security.By using the API I did not have to worry about compute power of my laptop and setup of different package to ensure the LLM runs on gpu for fast responses as the API takes care of this in the backend at the server it is acessing.

 ### Future Applications
 This experience opens opportunities to leverage generative AI APIs for applications , real-time language translation, help blind people interact with something like `GroqAPInteractive.ipynb` .
+My final project for AI-HCI class is built on the same idea.

 ---